hwipl/blog/drafts/tc-bpf_from_c/README.md

 	name_rta->rta_len;
 ```

-TODO: add section to document about bpf file creation? reference to section
-name in bpf name attribute?

 The bpf flags attribute is a netlink routing attribute of type `TCA_BPF_FLAGS`
 and contains the flag `TCA_BPF_FLAG_ACT_DIRECT` as an unsigned 32 bit integer.